Edison School Multipurpose Fields Project

 - Chris Vitale - Westfield High School Band Director

+The estimated cost of the revised plan is $9MM, approximately half that of the initial proposal.
 Due to the Town’s legal and financial flexibility with capital projects and bonding capacity, the financing of the entire project will be administered by the Town.
 It is anticipated that revenues from the recently adopted PILOT agreement from the Westfield Crossing redevelopment project will be used to service the annual debt.
 Additionally, a capital campaign seeking grants, sponsorships, and sports league contributions will commence once the final concept is approved after a public input process.

 - Elected officials from BoE and Town Council to meet to align on next steps

 - Recreation Commission & Neighbor Advisory Group to meet each month

 - Recreation Commission to meet with user groups